ManhTin/master_thesis_data/README.md

 # Master Thesis Dataset

-This repository contains the dataset created during the evaluation of the master thesis project.
+This repository contains
+- the dataset created during the evaluation
+- a screenshot of the final metrics page for the evaluation presentation in the application

 Project
 - [revealjs-analytics-plugin](https://github.com/ManhTin/revealjs-analytics-plugin)